Tountain/SoundiationAcoustophoresis/README.md

 # Soundiation-Acoustophoresis
-Soundiation: a MATLAB GUI used to predict the acoustic radiation force and torque, thereby the acoustophoresis of any axisymmetric particle under a plane wavefield or a user-specified transducer array.
+Soundiation: a MATLAB GUI-based software used to predict the acoustic radiation force and torque, thereby the acoustophoresis of any axisymmetric particle under a plane wavefield or a user-customized transducer array.

 Major features:
-- The particle can be arbitrarily axisymmetric geometry;
+- The particle can be designed as arbitrarily axisymmetric geometry (by the mapping coefficients "c_n");
 - The sound-hard (Neumann) and sound-soft (Dirichlet) boundary conditions are provided;
 - The medium can be air or water;
 - The arrangment of transducer array, as well as phase & amplitude transducer parameters support user-specified (optional).